KylieDolson/kyliedolson.github.io/README.md

 - `index.html` – Main landing page for the portfolio
 - `style.css` – Stylesheet for layout and design
+- `script.js` - For website functionality (ex: light and dark mode)
 - `README.md` – This file
 - More files and updates coming soon!